merging, comparing, and translating genome-scale metabolic models

 pip install mergem.
 Detailed documentation for mergem is available here.
 A tutorial for using mergem in the user-friendly web application Fluxer can be found on this page. mergem is ditributed under a GPLv3 license and the source code can be obtained from this GitHub repository.
 If you find mergem useful, please cite the following paper in your work.

-mergem: merging and comparing genome-scale metabolic models using universal identifiers
+mergem: merging, comparing, and translating genome-scale metabolic models using universal identifiers

 This work was supported by the National Institute of General Medical Sciences of the National Institutes of Health under award number R35GM137953.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.